Print PDF version

 4.6.1 As appropriate, and in discussion with Site Estates teams, appoint in writing (template appointment letter) sufficient Department PAT Liaison Officers to provide local contacts for the site wide PAT testing programme and PAT testers, recording their names in the STFC SHE Directory.

-4.7 Departmental Inspection and Testing Liaison Officers shall:
+4.7 Departmental Portable Electrical Equipment (PAT) Liaison Officers (PLOs) shall:

 4.7.1 Establish a thorough understanding of the location of all portable electrical equipment within the scope of their appointment as a PLO, the constraints of such equipment’s accessibility due to operational activities, and the location of particularly sensitive portable electrical equipment for whom specific care needs to be observed when undertaking its PAT testing.